Jason Gill

-Jason Gill is an American baseball coach and former shortstop and third baseman.
+Jason Gill (born April 7, 1970) is an American college baseball coach and former shortstop and third baseman.
 He played college baseball for Cuesta College, Cal State Dominguez Hills and Cal State Fullerton from 1991 to 1994.
-He then served as the head coach of the Loyola Marymount Lions (2009–2019) the USC Trojans (2019–2022).
+He then served as the head coach of the Loyola Marymount Lions (2009–2019) and the USC Trojans (2019–2022).

 Playing career

 Gill attended Mater Dei High School in Santa Ana, California.
 He then accepted a scholarship to play at Cuesta College, to play college baseball.
 He was named an honorable mention All-Western State Conference.
 After two seasons at Cuesta, Gill then went on to play at Cal State Dominguez Hills.
-While at Dominguez Hills, Gill was name an honorable mention All-California Collegiate Athletic Association.
+While at Dominguez Hills, Gill was named an honorable mention All-California Collegiate Athletic Association.
 Gill then moved on to Cal State Fullerton to play his senior season.
 He batted .345 with .469 on base percentage and slugged .388.
 He was named a Second Team All-West Coast Conference performer.